sonal-sing/demo-test/README.md

-# demo-test this is my repository which i've just for testing purpose.
+# demo-test this is my repository which i've created just for testing purpose.